phone icon skip-lazy 855-232-2006

 • Do you need more flexibility in your schedule?

-As you see, there are hardly any disadvantages to daily swim lessons.
+As you see, there are hardly any disadvantages to weekly swim clinics.
 Often parents may ask if there’s such a thing as “too much swimming,” but there really is no such thing.
 As long as your child is healthy and happy, swimming every day is great and even encouraged.
 Emler strives to make the lessons fun as well as educational, so your little fishies won’t want to leave!
 The only thing to watch for is swimmer’s ear, a common ear infection of the outer ear canal caused by water that remains in the ear after swimming.
 (Swimmer’s ear can be prevented by using over-the-counter ear drops specifically for swimmer’s ear that contain isopropyl alcohol and glycerin, which work to dry the ear out faster.)

-Another huge benefit to daily swim lessons is that kids are almost guaranteed to sleep well after all of the physical activity!
+Another huge benefit to weekly swim clinics is that kids are almost guaranteed to sleep well after all of the physical activity!
 Swimming coupled with being in the water makes for tired little bodies and minds so you might enjoy an early bedtime or long naps on days they have their swim lessons.
 Swimming also helps with brain cognition and development, so they get the benefits of the physical exercise, the life-saving skills, and the added bonus of improving their cognitive skills in problem-solving, mathematics, counting, language, and following instructions.